Hillary Clinton meets again Friday with Aung San Suu Kyi

 On Wednesday, Suu Kyi – released since November of last year from her latest round of house arrest – said she intends to run for parliament.

 The developments stirred optimism among U.S. officials, who refer to the country as Burma – the name it used before the junta took power.

 The trip, the White House said, indicates that the time could be right for the two nations to forge a new relationship.

 Still, Myanmar is far from a democracy – and skepticism exists on both sides.

 Journalists in the country enjoy new freedoms, but their work remains heavily regulated.
 Ethnic violence still occurs against Myanmar’s minorities, and human rights groups estimate that more than 1,500 political prisoners are still detained.

-For its part, Myanmar offered a cordial welcome to Clinton, but the visit with officials was low-key.
+For its part, Myanmar offered a cordial welcome to Clinton – but the visit has been low key.

 On Thursday, news of her trip and a photograph of her greeted by officials at the Naypyidaw airport ran on page 2 of the state-run newspaper, The Mirror.
 In contrast, the front page carried a prominently placed photograph of Mikhail Myasnikovich, the prime minister of Belarus – who arrived Thursday.

 CNN’s Paula Hancocks, Elise Labott, Peter Shadbolt, Jill Dougherty and Michael Martinez contributed to this report.